 Over the last ten-plus years, our group has published papers on a wide range of high-impact meso- to synoptic-scale meteorological phenomena.
-This list, presented in reverse chronological order, provides short, accessible summaries of these papers dating back to 2013.
-Summaries of papers that were published between 2008-12 will be added soon.
+This list, presented in reverse chronological order, provides short, (hopefully) accessible summaries of these papers dating back to 2012.
+Summaries of papers that were published between 2008-11 will be added soon.
 All papers are hosted by the American Meteorological Society, who holds the copyright to each published work, and papers that were published more than twelve months ago are freely accessible to all.

 Nevius and Evans (2018, Wea.
 Forecasting) - The influence of vertical advection discretization in the WRF-ARW model on capping inversion representation in warm-season, thunderstorm-supporting environments

 Capping inversions forecast by the WRF-ARW model are well-known to be too smooth as compared to their observed counterparts.
 This study tested the hypothesis that damping (or smoothing) tied to the finite-difference approximation used to compute vertical advection is the primary cause of overly smooth forecast capping inversions.
 Over the sample considered, however, the data do not support this hypothesis.
 Single-column model experiments for strong capping inversions suggest that parameterized turbulent vertical mixing has a greater control on inversion structure, though all are too smooth compared to observations.

 Evans et al. (2018, Wea.
 Forecasting) - An evaluation of paired regional/convection-allowing forecast vertical thermodynamic profiles in warm-season, thunderstorm-supporting environments